hzrd149/blossom-client-sdk/.changeset/dull-spiders-sing.md

 "blossom-client-sdk": minor
 ---

-Add support for X-Reason header on failed requests
+Added support for `X-Reason` header on failed requests